nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 func (j *Job) State() string
 // ExitCode returns the exit code of the process.
 In the case no exit code is available, -1 will be returned. func (j *Job) ExitCode() int
+// Interrupted returns a boolean indicating if the process execution was interrupted, e.g. by user-initiated 'stop'. func (j *Job) Interrupted() bool
 // Output returns a io.Reader for the process output (combined stdout/stderr). func (j *Job) Output() io.Reader
 // Done returns a recv-only channel that is used to signal completion of the job.